dpottavio/CombatDen/steam.md

 [*] Support for RHSAFRF, RHSUSAF, and ProjectOPFOR.
 [/list]

+[h1]Virtual Arsenal[/h1]
+The ACE Virtual Arsenal (VA) is available in the crates at the start of each mission.
+You must use the ACE interact key on the crates to open the VA and custom loadout menu.

 [h1]RHS Support[/h1]
 Loading RHS based mods will replace default factions.
 It is recommend to install RHSAFRF, RHSUSAF, and ProjectOPFOR together.
 However, this is not necessary.
 [list]
-[*] RHSAFRF loaded will replace CSAT forces with Russia.
+[*] RHSAFRF replaces CSAT forces with Russia.
-[*] RHSUSAF loaded will replace NATO forces with USMC.
+[*] RHSUSAF replaces NATO forces with USMC.
-[*] ProjectOPFOR loaded will add various enemy factions depending on the terrian.
+[*] ProjectOPFOR adds various enemy factions depending on the terrian.
 [/list]

-[h1]How can I play?[/h1]
-It's simple.
-A randomized mission will be selected complete with a briefing.
-Just play.

-[h1]How does it work?[/h1]
-There are a fix set of mission types that have static objectives.
-However, the location and enemy parameters are chosen randomly.
-The design is somewhere inbetween mbrdmn's [url=https://steamcommunity.com/workshop/filedetails/?id=722652837]Dynamic Recon Ops[/url] and BI's [url=https://community.bistudio.com/wiki/MP_Combat_Patrol]Combat Patrol[/url].
+[h1]Known Issues[/h1]
+[list]
+[*] Some people have experienced invisible barriers at the initial staging area.
+I have not been able to reproduce this issue and as a result do not have a fix in the works.
+Sorry.
+[/list]

 If you find a bug, have questions, or want to give feedback, please post on this workshop page.
 Enjoy!

-This work is licensed under the [url=https://www.bohemia.net/community/licenses/arma-public-license-share-alike]Public License Share Alike[/url].
+This work is licensed under [url=https://www.bohemia.net/community/licenses/arma-public-license-share-alike]APL-SA[/url].